sjml/dungen/docs/notes.md

 ## TODO
+1. Rearchitect HLVM stack
+    - probably move more of it into Lua
+    - Sandbox individual elements
+        - don't let them declare globals, etc.
+        - whitelist environment without yield, etc.
+        - while we're here, figure out directory nesting for them
+2. UI
-1. choice presentation (tiles, die rolls)
+    - choice presentation (tiles, die rolls)
     - lua can push a button list that waits for a response
         - if buttons have the same text, merge them
     - HLVM pauses while choices are up, resumes when button is clicked
         - this is going to be tricky -- how to handle this? some kind of "native push"?
     - do something similar for picking a tile
     - also do banners with whatever pausing we figure out
-2. player choice to overrule random tiles or die rolls (in Lua?)
+3. player choice to overrule random tiles or die rolls (in Lua?)
-3. Sandbox individual elements
-    - don't let them declare globals, etc.
-    - whitelist environment without yield, etc.
-    - while we're here, figure out directory nesting for them
-    - (this will likely mean redoing the architecture for how HLVM calls Lua)
 4. HLVM exceptions (C + Lua invoking)

 ## Horizon